11 Things You Need To Know Before Starting A Bullet Journal

 The purpose of the Bullet Journal is to plan and organize your life.
 And you don’t need artistic talent and elaborately decorated spreads for that.

 So don’t worry about it!
-Stick to the basics and this should be enough to get what you want from your Bullet Journal.
+Stick to the basics, and this should be enough to get what you want from your Bullet Journal.
 And then, one day, magic will happen.

 And one day, you’ll contemplate a page you just finished, and you won’t believe how pretty it looks and above all, that you made it yourself.
 It’s such a wonderful feeling!

 Looking at somebody’s 7th year of artistic Bullet Journal and comparing it to your first week is meaningless.
-Use their art and spreads as inspiration, but always remember you have your own path.
+Use their art and spreads as inspiration, but remember you have your own path.
 Give yourself time.

 Just check this post: 5 Essential Bullet Journal Supplies For Beginners.

-Like I mentioned before, what you really need to start a Bullet Journal is a notebook and a pen.
+What you really need to start a Bullet Journal is a notebook and a pen.
 And if you want to start on a budget – there are great and much cheaper alternatives to all the expensive stationery!